Skip to main content

 • “The normal playthrough is as grindy as ever.”

-• “The level design is very claustrophobic and not visually interesting (with only a few exceptions like the very first level, for example), and it requires you to go back and forth between levels, which is very tedious.”
+• “The level design is very claustrophobic and not visually interesting (with only a few exceptions like the very first level for example) and it requires you to go back and forth between levels which is very tedious.”

 • stability

-11 mentions Positive Neutral Negative
+12 mentions Positive Neutral Negative

-• “Runs great on Linux-based systems.”
+• “Runs great on Linux-based potatoes.”

 • “Unfortunately, this port is horrible and extremely buggy.”